empathiCH/empathiCH.github.io/2022/1-cfp.md

 We aim to assemble a multidisciplinary professional network that involves people in HCI, AI, social science, design, psychology, and health from universities, companies, non-profit organizations, and government sectors.

-Submissions should be submitted via Easychair ([link](https://easychair.org/conferences/?conf=empathich2023)) and will be selected based on novelty, provocativeness, quality, and relevance to the workshop.
+Submissions should be submitted via Easychair ([link](https://easychair.org/conferences/?conf=empathich2022)) and will be selected based on novelty, provocativeness, quality, and relevance to the workshop.

-Please direct queries to Wo Meijer (w.i.m.t.meijer@tudelft.nl).
+Please direct queries to Andrea Mauri (a.mauri@tudelft.nl).

 At least one author of each accepted paper must attend the workshop, and all participants must register for the workshop for at least one day of the conference.